-Set on Shenzhen’s Quinhai Bay, the master plan for Bao’an Central District Park is a 43-hectare urban community activating a 1.2 kilometer stretch of waterfront by integrating nature, culture, and commerce into a single cohesive environment.
+Set on Shenzhen’s Qianhai Bay, the master plan for Bao’an Central District Park is a 43-hectare urban community activating a 1.2 kilometer stretch of waterfront by integrating nature, culture, and commerce into a single cohesive environment.
 Conveniently accessed by public transportation, Bao’an will be an important public destination and catalyst for further economic development in the district.

 Arranged along an east/west axis, the program features four primary zones; a cultural heritage center, book market, urban business center and retail village.
 The site was conceived as an ecological blanket, with priority given to green spaces, engagement with water and pedestrian-oriented connections.